 This idea that AGI is the true goal of AI research is still current.
 A working AI system soon becomes just a piece of software—Bryson’s “boring stuff.”
-On the other hand, AGI soon becomes a stand-in for any AI we just haven’t figured out how to build yet, always out of reach.
+Meanwhile, AGI becomes a stand-in for any AI we just haven’t figured out how to build yet, always out of reach.

 Sometimes Legg talks about AGI as a kind of multi-tool—one machine that solves many different problems, without a new one having to be designed for each additional challenge.
 On that view, it wouldn’t be any more intelligent than AlphaGo or GPT-3; it would just have more capabilities.
 It would be a general-purpose AI, not a full-fledged intelligence.
 But he also talks about a machine you could interact with as if it were another person.
 He describes a kind of ultimate playmate: “It would be wonderful to interact with a machine and show it a new card game and have it understand and ask you questions and play the game with you,” he says.
 “It would be a dream come true.”